Which Institutions Own Shares In PubMatic Inc. (PUBM)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for PubMatic Inc. (PUBM) is a “Buy”.
 5 analysts offering their recommendations for the stock have an average rating of 1.80, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 4 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-PubMatic Inc. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at -$0.05 with sales reaching $35.19M over the same period., but quarterly earnings will post 15.90% year-over-year.
+PubMatic Inc. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $39.48M over the same period.The EPS is expected to shrink by -56.50% this year, but quarterly earnings will post 24.40% year-over-year.

 PubMatic Inc. (PUBM) Insider Activity